 The recruitment process of 32 grantees of the Program (8 from the Czech Republic, 8 from Hungary, 8 from Poland and 8 Slovakia) will be based on individual applications submitted via an online application form, which will be opened on the website of the Villa Decius Association.
-For more about criteria and implementation of residential stays, please look at Selection and Criteria.
+For more about criteria and implementation of residential stays, please look at Call for Applications.

 The residences will be assigned to applicants in a 3 stage selection process by a national and international Selection Panel on the basis of proportional and equal involvement of Czech, Hungarian, Polish and Slovak residents and Host Institutions.

 Paweł Łyżwiński: email@example.com